Ever have an identity crisis? You aren’t alone.

 Erik Erikson (1902-1994) was known for his theory on psychological development.
 His Danish mother, Karla Abrahamsen, married a German pediatrician, Dr. Theodor Homburger, who adopted Erik—keeping the adoption a secret until late in his childhood deeply affected Erik’s personal identity development.
 His personal identity development became central to his theoretical work.
 When he became an American citizen and started working at Yale, he changed his surname from Homburger to Erikson, a name he invented.

 He was a German-American developmental psychologist and psychoanalyst.
 Invited by his friend Peter Blos to tutor art at Burlingham-Rosenfeld School for children, he met Sigmund Freud’s daughter Anna Freud.
 Noticing his sensitivity toward children, she encouraged him to study psychoanalysis at Vienna Psychoanalytic Institute.
-He also studied and received the diploma on the Montessori method of education focusing on child development and sexual stages.
+He also studied and received a diploma in the Montessori method of education focusing on child development and sexual stages.

 Erikson was one of the originators of ego psychology and a neo-Freudian psychologist.
 Neo-Freudians agreed with the fundamentals of Sigmund Freud’s psychoanalytic theory but adapted it with their ideas, opinions, and beliefs.
 Erikson’s theory focused on psychosocial development that built upon Freud’s psychosexual development.